presenta-software/doc-presenta-lib/docs/reference/README.md

 | off(evt)       | Unsubscribe to router events                   |
 |                |                                                |

-Here the list of events you can subscribe:
+Here the list of events you can subscribe to:

 | Event name   | Description                                    |
 | ------------ | ---------------------------------------------- |